DagoDragony/itwiki/keys/index.md

 journalctl _COMM=<tab>
 man systemd.journal-fields                     # fields to match by

-systemctl list-units                           # list units that systemd currently has in memory systemctl list-unit-files                      # see which are enabled systemclt list-timers
+systemctl # load all loaded and active systemd units systemctl list-units                           # list units that systemd currently has in memory systemctl list-unit-files                      # see which are enabled systemctl list-unit-files -t [timer,mount] systemctl --all -t service # list all serice units whether they are active or not systemctl list-mounts systemclt list-timers

 systemctl status                               # shows tree overview